• Home

 But there are lots of other ways you can celebrate trees this Arbor Day, if planting one isn’t an option for you.
 Here are just a few:

-• Help a local organization plant trees in around the community
+• Help a local organization plant trees in and around the community

 • Help local organizations pass out saplings to community members